-The Annex is an off-site facility,opened in 2003, that currently houses an estimated 680,000 volumes, 135 microfilm cabinets and a collection of 19th century newspapers.
+The Libraries Annex is an off-site facility, opened in 2003, that currently houses an estimated 680,000 volumes, 135 microfilm cabinets and a collection of 19th century newspapers.
 In addition, the Annex houses the University Records.
 The interior is climate controlled with temperature and humidity regulation in order to provide the best environment for these items.

 2. Can I go to the Annex?

-The Annex is a closed facility and is not open to the public.
-If there is a large number of items needed we are equipped to set up a book cart for you at any of the Libraries circulation desks.
-However, if there is a serious research need that warrants a visit and that we cannot accommodate at any Library, then arrangements can be made for you to visit the Annex.
+The Libraries Annex is a closed facility and is not open to the public.
+If a large number of items are needed, we are equipped to set up a book cart for you at any of the Libraries circulation desks.
+In extreme specialized circumstances, arrangements may be made for you to visit the Annex.

 3. Is there a staff member at the Annex all day?

 Yes.
-There are currently 2 staff members located in the Annex all day.
-In addition, there is a librarian who divides her time between the Annex and Gorgas Library.
+There are currently 2 staff and 1 librarian located in the Annex all day.

 4. What types of books are at the Annex?